Rupa Huq: Suspension from the Labour Party

 Initially, Huq rejected suggestions that she apologise.
-Later she said she had offered “sincere and heartfelt apologies,” and that her comments were “ill-judged”.
+Later she said she had offered "sincere and heartfelt apologies," and that her comments were "ill-judged".
 Huq was suspended from the Labour Party for her comments on 27 September.
 Huq went on to tweet an apology, but her suspension still remained in place.
-Huq regained the whip on 3 March 2023, in a statement she gave shortly after Huq re-iterated her apology and stated that she had undertaken and completed anti-racism and bias training.
+Huq regained the whip on 3 March 2023; in a statement she gave shortly afterwards, Huq re-iterated her apology, also stating that she had undertaken and completed anti-racism and bias training.

 Brexit

 In May 2017, Huq said "I am an MP who is a resolute Remainer ...
 I will continue to fight for the UK to stay in the EU and vote accordingly.
 For me this is respecting the will of the people in Ealing, Acton and Chiswick."

 In April 2018, while writing for Business Insider Huq said, Brexit is "not carved into concrete, untouchable and unchangeable" arguing that "If the cost of Brexit reaches a point where the British people decide it's not worth it, then they're perfectly entitled to change their minds about whether it's the right path."

 In December 2018, she accused UK Prime Minister Theresa May of having "a sort of premature parliamentary ejaculation – that has put the lie to the claim that she sticks to her guns" over her decision to delay a parliamentary vote on the government's Brexit deal.
 May responded, "I think she will see that I am not capable of a parliamentary ejaculation", which was followed by raucous laughter in the House of Commons.